LubinKerhuel/MPLAB-Device-Blocks-for-Simulink/README.md

   - dsPIC 30f default fuse value is not 1 by default.
 Write all fuses
   - dsPIC CK/CH fixed code replacement FastMemCpy implementation
   - dsPIC CCPx timer typo for some blocks that use timer
-  - Updated PIC32 IPS switch function
+  - Updated PIC32 IPL switch function
 - v3.48:
   - Added SPI & I2C for SAMx5 family
   - ADC for SAMx5: fixed AIN0 channel input not working